bbc/tal/widgets/css3transform-animation.md

 The `transition` properties must be set in a selector including the `animate` class, which the code in this animation modifier will add to indicate an animation is required.
 This avoids transitions being applied where animation is supposed to be skipped, or on devices configured to use one of the other animation modifiers.

+#### Vendor prefixes

-For best results across different devices, it is important to set the vendor-specific versions of the `transition` properties as well as the base one.
-You can make this easier by using a tool such as [Sass](http://sass-lang.com/) to create macros/mixins.
+Vendor-prefixed versions of the `transition` property may be necessary depending on the browser family used on your target devices.
+You can make this easier by using a [CSS autoprefixer](https://css-tricks.com/autoprefixer/) or a preprocessor such as [Sass](http://sass-lang.com/) to create macros/mixins.

+The set of vendor prefixes you may want to include, in addition to the base `transition` property, is:

+* `-webkit-transition` (WebKit browsers)
+* `-moz-transition` (Mozilla/Gecko browsers)
+* `-o-transition` (Opera browsers)
+* `-ms-transition` (Microsoft browsers, e.g. Xbox One)

+For the sake of brevity, the examples below only include the base property.

 #### Sample carousel transition